Here’s how to turn your job search into a mental game … and win.

 Here is a short list of possibilities to get you started:

-Get a full night’s sleep, and take a nap.
+Get a full night’s sleep, and take naps

-Some of the best things I have done for myself in between jobs related to mental job search preparation.
-They included:
+I have done a lot for myself in between jobs related to mental job-search preparation.
+Some of the best things included:

 What will you try to elevate your mental mind game during the job search?

 Click on the following link for more job-search advice.

 Let us help you with your job-search game.
 We’ll review your resume for free!